 LaunchDarkly helps software teams build better software, faster.
 The company eliminates risk from the development cycle by separating feature releases from deployments.
 Andy felt the pain of custom-building such software at his own startup and saw a similar problem at other companies in which he invested, and saw enormous value in the platform.
-They are now serving more than 100 billion feature flags a day.
+They are now serving hundreds of billions of feature flags per day.